AdvancedResearchComputing/arc-rtd/docs/usage/faq.md

 (faq_cost)=
 ## How much does it cost to use ARC\'s systems?

-ARC\'s [systems](compute) are free, though privileged access can be purchased through the [Investment Program](https://arc.vt.edu/investment/).
-For most systems, this means that Virginia Tech researchers can simply request an account to get access.
-Use of the clusters (submitting and running jobs) does require an approved [allocation](allocations), which in turn requires some basic information to be provided, but getting an allocation does not require monetary payment of any kind.
+ARC\'s [systems](compute) are free to use, within limits.
+This means that Virginia Tech researchers can simply request an account to get access and run.
+Usage beyond fairly restrictive personal limits does require an approved [allocation](allocations) requested by a faculty member or project principal investigator; this requires some basic information to be provided, but getting an allocation does not require monetary payment of any kind.
+Researchers who need access to more resources beyond what we provide for free or who would like to purchase dedicated hardware can do so through our [Cost Center](costcenter) or [Investment](invest) programs.
 More information on how to get started with ARC is [here](started).
-More information on the Investment Program is [here](https://arc.vt.edu/investment/).

 (faq_jobstuck)=